alexprengere/UnixConf/README.md

 If you want to add private aliases, edit a `~/.shell.aliases` file.

 ### VIM

-Copy `vimrc`, then generate the vim directory usgin same instructions in the `Automation` section.
+Copy `vimrc`, then generate the vim directory using same instructions in the `Automation` section.
 ```bash
 cp vimrc ~/.vimrc
 rm -rf ~/.vim